openalloc/SwiftTabler/README.md

 Where you don't want a footer, simply omit it from the declaration of the table.

+For Stack and Grid variants, you have the option to configure the footer (or header) as either fixed or part of the scrolling region.
+See configuration section below.

 ## Moving Rows

 Row moving via drag and drop is available for the **List** based variants.